 - Shirts and pants, or a dress should be worn in public as Panama enforces the law where bathing suits are strictly only for the beach.

 - The Panama Canal was built by the US Army Corps of Engineers between 1904 and 1914, in which The American Society of Civil Engineers eventually has named it as one of the modern world’s seven wonders.
+If that’s not interesting enough, if one day you get a chance to visit Panama, you can even join the Panama Canal train tour to explore more about the area.

 - Panama City is the only capital city in the world that has rainforest within the city limits.